LLNL/RAJA/docs/sphinx/tutorial/matrixMultiply.rst

 Nested-loop RAJA
 ^^^^^^^^^^^^^^^^^

-RAJA provides ``RAJA::forallN`` traversal templates to provide flexibility in how arbitrary loop nests can be run with minimal source code changes.
-Here, we recast the matrix-multiplication example to illustrate this.
-For more information, see :ref:`nested-label`.
+Here, we recast the matrix-multiplication using the ``RAJA::forallN`` nested-loop capability.

 Using ``RAJA::forallN``, requires that the execution policy for each loop in the nest be described using ``RAJA::NestedPolicy`` and a ``RAJA::ExecList``.
-Here, the outer loop has an OpenMP 'parallel for' execution poilicy and the loop nested inside uses a sequential policy:
+Here, the outer loop has an OpenMP 'parallel for' execution policy and the loop nested inside uses a sequential policy:

 .. literalinclude:: ../../../examples/example-matrix-multiply.cpp
                     :lines: 229-239

+For more information about RAJA nested-loop functionality, see :ref:`nested-label`.

+The file ``RAJA/examples/example-matrix-multiply.cpp``
-The file ``example-matrix-multiply.cpp`` in the ``RAJA/examples`` directory contains the complete working example code.
+contains the complete working example code.